Club renovation on pace to open mid-June

 - Encourage increased usage of the Club via memberships that reward higher usage (via lower dues or other perks).

-- Assess each member a reasonable fee.
+- Assess each member a reasonable fee of $500 once the project nears completion.

 - Increase membership by offering rewards or incentives for referring new members.